Fred Cuny: Awards

-Cuny was named a MacArthur Fellow in 1995 but disappeared before he could officially receive his award.
+Documentaries and Publications in Memoriam

 A 374-page book, The Man Who Tried to Save the World, by Scott Anderson, was published in 1999.
-It focused on telling the story of Cuny's disappearance.
+It acted as a biography of Cuny’s legacy, while also telling and investigating the story of his disappearance.
 Author William Shawcross wrote Deliver us From Evil: peacekeepers, warlords and the world of endless conflict, published in 2000, in which he dedicated a prologue to Cuny titled "The World's Texan".

 In 2015, Cuny's niece, Caroline Cuny, with Bryan Campbell, produced Looking for Trouble, a 22-minute tributary documentary dedicated to Fred Cuny.
-In 2008, the University of Michigan created the Fred Cuny Professorship in the History of Human Rights.